-PURCHASING: Except in matters pertaining to normal road maintenance or in emergency situations as determined by the Board of Selectmen, in those cases where the scope of the work or services to be performed for the Town shall require an expected expenditure of \$10,000.00 or more, the following guidelines shall be followed:
+PURCHASING

-- (a) A clear statement defining the required scope of services or specifications of the work to be performed shall be provided to the potential bidders along with notice as to where the bid forms may be picked up.
-Notices shall be mailed to prior and appropriate bidders, notifying them of the current bid request. - (b) Requests for bids shall be advertised in the local papers early enough to give bidders sufficient time to prepare bids.
-Such advertisement should include the statement that, "the Selectmen reserve the right to accept or reject any or all bids."
-Awards shall be made to the most responsible and responsive bidder. - (c) The manner in which the bids are to be submitted, when they shall be due in the town office, and when the bids are to be publicly opened shall be clearly, stated in the ad. - (d) The Board of Selectmen may contractually require a bid bond and a performance bond.
+Except in matters pertaining to normal road maintenance or in emergency situations as determined by the Board in those cases where the scope of work or services to be performed for the Town shall require an expected expenditure of \$10,000 or more, the following guidelines shall be followed:

-For purchases between \$5,000. and \$9,999., at least three (3) price quotes for comparable products must be obtained prior to the purchase.
+- a.
+A clear statement defining the required scope of services or specifications of the work to be performed shall be provided to the potential bidders, along with notice as to where the bid forms may be picked up.
+Notices shall be mailed to prior and appropriate bidders, notifying them of the current bid request. - b.
+Requests for bids shall be advertised in the local papers early enough to give bidders sufficient time to prepare bids.
+Such advertisements should include the statement that, "The Board reserves the right to accept or reject any or all bids".
+Awards shall be made to the most responsible, qualified, and responsive bidder. - c.
+The manner in which the bids are to be submitted, when they shall be due in the Town Office, and when the bids are to be publicly opened, shall be clearly stated in the ad. - d.
+The Board may contractually require a bid bond and/or a performance bond. - e.
+For purchases between \$5,000 and \$9,999, at least three (3) price quotes for comparable products must be solicited prior to the purchase.

-LIMITATIONS ON PURCHASES.
+LIMITATIONS ON PURCHASES

-Limit amount is fifty dollars (\$50.00) or a combination thereof, shall require a purchase order(s) to be completed and submitted to the Selectmen's Office.
-The guidelines listed below will be followed:
+Limit amount is fifty dollars (\$50.00) or a combination thereof, which shall require a purchase order(s) to be completed and submitted to the Town Manager's Office.
+The guidelines for purchasing procedures listed below are expected to be followed: